nodebotanist/cloudflare-workers-workshop/README.md

 * Working knowledge of the command line
 * [Node 12.x](https://nodejs.org) or [Rust](https://rustup.rs) installed
-* Working knowledge of JavaScript/Node
+* Working knowledge of JavaScript/Node.js
+* if you're going to use Node.js

 ### Once you show up